mattydevicce/pluto/u2-the-browser/d06-float-my-boat/__lesson__/im_on_the_net.md

 ## Part Four

-Create an additional page called `about.html` that inclues additional information about you.
-Make sure that your `index` and `about` pages are both linked to eachother with relative links.
+Create an additional page called `about.html` that includes additional information about you.
+Make sure that your `index` and `about` pages are both linked to each other with relative links.
 Ask yourself, whats a good place to put these links?

 # Bonus Line

 ## Part Five

 Create and add a stylesheet for your styles.
-Use either CSS Reset or Normalize and your own stylesheet to softly style your information.
+Use either [CSS Reset](http://meyerweb.com/eric/tools/css/reset/reset.css) or [Normalize](http://cdnjs.com/libraries/normalize) and your own stylesheet to softly style your information.
 We will return to this and make it better throughout the course!

 ## Part Six